slawek87/unique-id/README.md

 # UNIQUE-ID

-Unique-ID is a small lib to generate unique ids - string value.
+Unique-ID is a small lib to generate unique ids - string values.

 # HOW TO INSTALL?